Safety & Security Resources

 CMHC offers group and short-term individual counseling, psychiatry and well-being services to students.

-The Crisis Line is a confidential service that offers UT students the opportunity to speak with crisis counselors about urgent concerns.
+CMHC'S 24/7 crisis line is a confidential service that offers UT students the opportunity to speak with crisis counselors about urgent concerns.
 Counselors are available 24 hours a day, 7 days a week.

 Employee Assistance Program